Lawyers allied with Trump penalized over Michigan lawsuit

 The lawsuit was filed on behalf of six Republican voters who wanted Parker to decertify Michigan’s results and impound voting machines.
 The judge declined in December, calling the request “stunning in its scope and breathtaking in its reach.”

-The state and Detroit subsequently asked Parker to order sanctions against Sidney Powell, L. Lin Wood and seven other attorneys whose names were on the lawsuit.
+The state and Detroit subsequently asked Parker to order sanctions against Sidney Powell, L. Lin Wood and seven other attorneys who were part of the litigation.

-The judge agreed, telling the state and city to tally the costs of defending the lawsuit and submit the figures.
+The judge agreed, telling the state and city to tally the costs of defending the lawsuit and submit the figures within 14 days.

+Parker said lawyers for Trump supporters filed affidavits stuffed with sinister “speculation and conjecture” about the vote-counting process without checking for evidence to support the claims.

+“Individuals may have a right — within certain bounds — to disseminate allegations of fraud unsupported by law or fact in the public sphere,” the judge said.
+“But attorneys cannot exploit their privilege and access to the judicial process to do the same.”

 Parker ordered 12 hours of legal education, including six hours in election law, for each attorney.
 Her decision will also be sent to the states where the lawyers are licensed for possible disciplinary action there.